 3. Consider broadening your home search to surrounding areas.

-According to recent reports, the median home value in Seattle has risen well above $700,000 (when you exclude condos).
+According to recent reports, the median home value in Seattle is in the mid-$700k’s.
 It’s a lot pricier than it was just a few years ago.

 You are certain to find more house for your money just by expanding your search to surrounding areas.
 We have written about this in the past, providing a list of relatively affordable cities in the greater Seattle metro area.